dorjeys3/Walmart_proj/README.md

 However, currently, Walmart's online market promotes clothing products by price range and brand.
 Within these subcategory, itesm are displayed by "clerance", "best seller" and then the new and regular items.

-Clerance are the items on sale - "save money, live better" - this makes sense.
-The "new" and regualr items are the rest of the goods that Walmart carries - this also makes sense.
+Clerance are the items that are on sale - "save money, live better" - this makes sense.
+The "new" and regular items are the rest of the goods that Walmart carries - this also makes sense.

 However, most of the "best seller" items that I found, had very few people rateings on them and some did not even contain any text reviews.
 Walmart might have generated these "best seller" items from their sales data but for an online space, where customers cannot touch or feel the products, its really important to get feedback from other purchasers.
 So recommending products based on purely sales records does not help in the online space.